gearloan/astro-blog/README.md

 ---

 If you want a PDF or want to inline a diagram, let me know.
 Otherwise, you can drop this directly into the repo root or README.md.

+Big Credit to ChatGPT and Copilot, prototyping visual and technical simultaneously is hard to do quickly.
+On my own it would've taken double the time.